Fitbit Premium vs free: What's the difference and is it worth upgrading in 2024?

 Whether you're looking to do one of the quick yoga mat workouts or want a full circuit training session at home, there will be a program on the app to follow.

-It's a truly excellent feature if you're new to exercise, you want to learn how to get fit, or want to discover more ways to work out without a personal trainer or coach at a significantly higher price.
+I found this to be the best feature of Fitbit Premium.
+It makes the tracker and the associated app stand out in the sea of other fitness trackers out there.
+If you're new to exercise, you want to get fit, or discover more ways to work out without a personal trainer or coach at a significantly higher price, Fitbit Premium is a truly excellent option.
 Having tried the workouts myself, I can vouch for how good they are.
 They are dynamic, informative, and versatile, so you can take them anywhere with you, provided you are comfortable using your body weight or have one of the best resistance bands to hand.

 6. Recipes